vbeskrovny/Fortigate/README.md

 ```
 Then the following steps will help you to move the "mgmt" interface back to the "global" section and let configure the port1 (or port5, or whatever port you want) as a dedicated cluster port:

-1. Do the factory reset (either from the multi-vdom global area or from the top level in a non-vdom).
+1. Do the factory reset (either from the multi-vdom global area or from the top level in a non-vdom)
 2. Configure mgmt & routing in order to access the GUI
 3. Backup the config and open in notepad++
 4. Remove the static route referring to the mgmt interface